itpartnersillinois/studyabroad/countries/spain-semester/index.md

 <div id="scholarship">

-The College of Education will provide qualified students with a $500 scholarship for studying abroad.
+The College of Education will provide qualified students with a scholarship for studying abroad based on finacial needs or academic excellency.
 Please plan to budget for additional expenses such as: Transportation, Thank you gifts for your home stay family and teachers (if applicable), Tourist activities, and other incidentals.

 [College of Education Scholarships](https://education.illinois.edu/international/scholarships){.button}